jpneto/topicsInPython/README.md

 # Topics in Python

-Jupyter notebooks about Programming, Statistics and Math

-This repository includes Jupyter notebooks dealing with themes ranging from Statistics to Programming.
+This repository includes Jupyter notebooks dealing with themes ranging from Statistics and Mathematics to Programming.

 **Resampling** - notes about permutation tests to estimate answers to probability problems and propose alternatives to several statistical tests.